mozhdeh-saghalaini/HR-HRVAnalysis_FPS_RuvvyRLab-/README.md

 # HR-HRVAnalysis_FPS_RuvvyRLab-
-The data_wrangling and data_merging codes are prepared mostly based on the Zoom recordings' details of the MindWare output format and the exmaples that Dr. Grasser provided Row numbers and subjective variable names are checked and ajdusted accordingly.
+The data_wrangling and data_merging codes are prepared mostly based on the Zoom recordings' details of the MindWare output format and the provided exmaples.
+Row numbers and subjective variable names are checked and ajdusted accordingly.

 Required works for project:
 1. Intial data processing with AcqKnowledge - DONE!